 We're often too quick to depend on pills instead of first working to change our diet and exercise habits.
 But with celiac disease, there's no pill, and a fairly radical change in diet is the only treatment.
 Drug companies have started to take some interest in the disease, and treatments that would block the absorption of gluten are being investigated, but none so far are close to gaining FDA approval.

-Gluten-free eating is a two-way street: getting the gluten out while bringing in healthful — and palatable — alternatives.
-Some foods are obviously made with wheat and the other gluten-containing grains.
-Conventional bread, bagels, pizza — they’re out if you have celiac disease.
-But until you need to avoid gluten, you probably don’t realize how ubiquitous it is.
+Until you need to avoid gluten, you probably don't realize how ubiquitous it is.
 Gluten is used as a thickening agent and filler in everything from ketchup to ice cream.
 The inactive ingredients in many medications are gluten-based.
-And even when gluten isn’t an ingredient, it may inadvertently get into a food because a wheat-based food was processed in the same factory, or wheat was grown in a nearby farm field.
+And even when gluten isn't an ingredient, it may inadvertently get into a food because a wheat-based food was processed in the same factory, or wheat was grown in a nearby field.
+At home, wooden utensils and toaster ovens are gluten "hot spots."
+Oats don't contain gluten, but many people with celiac disease avoid them because of contamination problems.